skaderli/WaveBreaking/README.rst

         conda activate wb_dev
         pip install -e .

-To check if the installation was sucessful, some tests can be performed:
+To check if the installation was successful, some tests can be performed:

 .. code-block::